 Asbestos was a product that was used beginning in the first part of the 20th century for a variety of purposes, due to it's durability, insulating traits, and fibrous nature.
 It was used in everything from insulation (vermiculite) to floor tiles to glue and sealing compounds, to fibreboard, to tape, and everything in between.
 But as it was used more and more, it became apparent that something within the compound caused serious issues.
 Researchers came to the realization that when inhaled, the fibrous nature that made it such a valuable element was also causing it to permanently damage those who were exposed to it.
 It has now been banned from purchase for a few decades.

 Many homes built up to the mid 1970s have asbestos in it in varying amounts.
 I have seen it in all of the areas mentioned above while showing homes, and have had many conversations with both home sellers and home buyers about what it actually means.
+And I have had asbestos in the last 2 properties I have owned - and dealt with it in two different ways.
+In one instance I encapsulated it so the it would never be disturbed, while in the other I hired professionals to remove it completely and scrub all residue from the home.
 Here are a few things to keep in mind regarding asbestos in the home: